 Chictopia hires interns every now and then, and a college degree is definitely required.
 However, it doesn’t have to be in a major very related to fashion.
-Intern majors vary from history, biology, to English.posted over 2 years ago
+Intern majors vary from history, biology, to English.posted almost 3 years ago

 I think it depends: are you working towards your degree?
-If so a lot of orgs. will take on interns who are still in school.posted over 2 years ago
+If so a lot of orgs. will take on interns who are still in school.posted almost 3 years ago

-look at it this way- If there are two applicants- someone who possesses a degree and someone who doesn’t- the person with the degree would likely have a better chance(With the exception that the other applicant has extensive experience).posted over 2 years ago
+look at it this way- If there are two applicants- someone who possesses a degree and someone who doesn’t- the person with the degree would likely have a better chance(With the exception that the other applicant has extensive experience).posted almost 3 years ago

 You should check ED2010 and if there’s a company that you’re really interested, just follow their blogs/social media — you’ll probably hear about them hiring interns at some point.